Intellectual Property Law

 April 17, 2014

-Abstract: Inaugural IPNY event, a new series of public lectures from experts on contemporary issues of IP and innovation law and policy.
-For the first installment of IPNY, Richard Mendelson and Professor Sprigman will have a lively debate on the role of geographical indications.
+The inaugural IPNY event; a new series of public lectures from experts on contemporary issues of IP and innovation law and policy.
+For the first installment of IPNY, Richard Mendelson and Professor Sprigman had a lively debate on the role of geographical indications.

 50 Years Later: The New York Times v.
 Sullivan